SPIDERS IN GENERAL

 The spider makes non sticky constructions at first and the distance between the lines is very wide so the spider can span it with its legs.
 Then the spider woves the sticky thread between the circular thread and while the spider is attaching this sticky thread to the lines it removes the construction thread.

-The web is completed with sticky circular threads and the spider rests in the centre of the web, with its head facing downward.
+The web is completed with sticky circular threads and the spider rests in the center of the web, with its head facing downward.
 After the spider hunted, the web is worn out, so the spider removes the silk by eating it and then it constructs a new web.
 If the web was not damaged it can be used again after the spider had reinforced it.

 There are many variations of spider webs.
 Spiders can leave out sectors or make only one sector, leave a hole in the centre or make a single line web.